snarayanank2/fyle-sdk-py/README.md

 This project requires [Python 3+](https://www.python.org/downloads/) and [Requests](https://pypi.org/project/requests/) library (pip install requests).

-1. Download this project and use it (import it in your project).
+1. Download this project and use it (copy it in your project, etc).
 2. **Not available yet** - install it from [pip](https://pypi.org).

 ## Usage